-Ports and Corners
+How to Clean Ports and Corners

 To champion those tough spots on your phone - such as corners and the ports, a Cotton Swab will come extremely handy.
 As amazing as Microfiber cloth is for your phone they might not be able to properly reach these areas, crumbs and dust specs might persist.

 Strictly avoid sharing your phone a lot (or at all), as this is one of the main sources of disease spreading.
 And well, wash your hands often, but that of course goes without saying.
 The frequency of cleaning your phone should vary according to the level of exposure to the outside world and personal usage.